Art therapy activities for relaxation will help you change the mood from stressed and hectic to calm and relaxed.

 You will need:

-• A large piece of paper, it can be white or in your favorite pastel color.
+- A large piece of paper, it can be white or in your favorite pastel color.

-Creation of calmness collage is a meditative activity that starts with browsing through serene pictures and looking for those that hit the spot.
+Creation of a calmness collage is a meditative activity that starts with browsing through serene pictures and looking for those that hit the spot.

 When all the pictures are ready, start gluing them on the large paper you prepared.